 This cozy English country living room designed by McGrath II has no shortage of visual treats to indulge in.
 Staying true to the beloved aesthetic, the space features an assortment of varied patterns and a mix of colors that echo those found in the antique area rug underfoot.
 Traditional furniture silhouettes and framed oil paintings complete the idyllic scene.

-Take a cue from this stunning art deco living room spotted on Inspired by This and go big with the help of a few statement-worthy pieces.
+Take a cue from this stunning art deco living room spotted on Inspired by This and go big with the help of a few statement pieces.
 In this vintage setup, decadent black walls set the scene for an oversize piece of artwork.
-The chocolate brown, rolled arm leather sofa, old-school trunk, elegant chandelier, and even the potted palm all play an integral part in this sophisticated production.
+The chocolate brown, rolled-arm leather sofa, old-school trunk, elegant chandelier, and even the potted palm all play an integral part in this sophisticated production.

 Combine styles from varying eras for an unexpected vintage-meets-maximalist look.
 Every nook and cranny of this living space is chock-full of collected treasures — from the ladder-style bookcase topped with a birdcage to the old-fashioned roll-top desk to the storage unit with countless cubbies overflowing with tchotchkes — making it the ultimate conversation zone.

-Bauhaus style took center stage in the early 20th century, and since then, it's found its way in many contemporary interiors.
-The hallmark style of modernism can be characterized by sleek lines and a strict use of neutrals.
-Bring the vintage style to a living room by incorporating classic pieces such as these Wassily Chairs and matching coffee table by icon Marcel Breuer.
+Bauhaus style took center stage in the early 20th century, and since then, it's found its way into many contemporary interiors in the form of sleek lines and a strict use of neutrals.
+Weave vintage flair into the mix by incorporating classic pieces such as the armchairs and matching coffee table spotted in this living room, which were designed by Marcel Breuer.

-In this townhouse by Elizabeth Roberts, the wood-paneled walls and millwork may steal the show, but the mix of midcentury and modern living room furniture and decor make the perfect supporting cast.
-Take a cue from this inspired design scheme and embrace a color palette that can complement rich wood finishes — think sage green, beige, and dusty rose.
+In this townhouse by Elizabeth Roberts, the wood-paneled walls and millwork might steal the show, but the mix of midcentury and modern furniture and decor make the perfect supporting cast.
+Take a cue from this inspired design and embrace a color palette that can complement rich wood finishes — think sage green, beige, and dusty rose.

-If you're a lover of grandmillenial style, then you are in for a treat.
-This charming living area by Heidi Caillier combines the best of English country design and traditionalism for a cozy retreat that's made for relaxing by the fireside.
-From warm wood finishes to varying finishes to mix and matched patterns to an assortment of textures, this vintage setup has it all and then some.
+If you're a lover of grandmillennial style, then you are in for a treat.
+This charming living area by Heidi Caillier combines the best of English country design and traditionalism for a cozy refuge that's made for relaxing by the fireside.
+From warm wood finishes and varying colors to mix and matched patterns and an assortment of textures, this vintage setup has it all and then some.

 All of the home decor in this living room by Jamie Bush — from the chartreuse sofa to the Warren Platner coffee table to the Saarinen side table — points to midcentury style, but it's the shag rug that doubles as an ode to the '70s.
 The rich textures seen here are instrumental in lending a softer note to the otherwise streamlined details of the room, while the cane ottomans add a cool structural element.